consistent-milk12/docs-md/generated_docs/rayon_core/registry/index.md

 - <span id="registry-wait-until-primed"></span>`fn wait_until_primed(&self)`

+  Waits for the worker threads to get up and running.
+This is

+  meant to be used for benchmarking purposes, primarily, so that

+  you can get more consistent numbers by having everything

+  "ready to go".

 - <span id="registry-inject-or-push"></span>`fn inject_or_push(&self, job_ref: JobRef)` — [`JobRef`](../job/index.md#jobref)

+  Push a job into the given `registry`.
+If we are running on a

+  worker thread for the registry, this will push onto the

+  deque.
+Else, it will inject from the outside (which is slower).

 - <span id="registry-inject"></span>`fn inject(&self, injected_job: JobRef)` — [`JobRef`](../job/index.md#jobref)

+  Push a job into the "external jobs" queue; it will be taken by

+  whatever worker has nothing to do.
+Use this if you know that

+  you are not on a worker of this registry.

 - <span id="registry-has-injected-job"></span>`fn has_injected_job(&self) -> bool`